China Ancient Trip, Day 6: Xi'an

 Nice to lepak (loungers) in the garden

-Shaanxi History Museum was about 5 minutes drive from the pagoda.
-Luckily, as we got there early, we had free tickets at the museum as they are giving away limited tickets daily on a first come first serve basis.
-We opted to rent the audio guide for RMB20 with RM100 refundable deposit.
-Though rather new, the museum vividly shows the Chinese history dated back prehistoric times to about 19 centuries.
+Shaanxi History Museum was about a 5-minute drive from the pagoda.
+Luckily, as we got there early, we had free tickets at the museum, as they are giving away limited tickets daily on a first-come, first-served basis.
+We opted to rent the audio guide for RMB 20 with an RM 100 refundable deposit.
+Though rather new, the museum vividly shows the Chinese history dated back from prehistoric times to about 19 centuries.

 This museum was opened to the public on June 20, 1991